technical details:

 - (1.)
 The man that provides the voice of Elmer.

-- (4.)
+- (3.)
 The two motorcycle cops and the detective doing the driving when the cops arrive at the thieves' campsite.
+Some actual police officers are listed in the ledger,

-- (5.)
-Probably at least fifteen guests at the fete.
+- (4.)
+The remaining guests at the fete.

 the music: